Energy Manager Overview

 đĄFree vs Premium Features

-Note that some of the features of the Energy Manager servers are free (see above), while some are limited to use by Premium Subscribers.
-See the chart below to understand which features are included in the free subscription and which are not.
+Note that some of the features of the Energy Manager servers are free (primarily for wholesale-exposed providers), while others are limited to use by Premium Subscribers.

-The Energy Manager server's primary purpose is to provide the smarts to intelligently manage and trade your energy.
-The following are taken into consideration when calculating the best decisions to provide your Home Assistant device:
+The Energy Manager server's primary purpose is to provide the smarts to intelligently manage your energy.

 - Solar Forecast - How much solar is your specific solar array expected to generate from this point on, until it is no longer generating?